JontySR/JontySR.github.io/_posts/2020-07-26-talking_to_myself_school.md

 Around the start of this month, I was invited to my school's "Futures Day" for year 12s (~17 year olds) to discuss pathways after school.
 I told them what 17 year old me would have wanted to know about what life has been like for the last few years.
-Thinking it might be useful to someone else (yet also for vanity's sake), I'm sharing it with you now.
+Thinking it might be useful to someone else (yet also for vanity's sake), I'm sharing a version of it with you now, with added juicy personal bits.
+Not sure there's any way that last part sounds good.

 ## Where I Am Now